dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

     }

-Following is a non-normative example of an initiation request JWS header and payload for a Registered Client implemented as a backend service with a simple web interface, that has previously authenticated the User, and is requesting additional authorization:
+Following is a non-normative example where the Client has previously authenticated the User, and is requesting additional authorization:

-    "header": {
-        "alg": "ES256",
-        "typ": "JOSE",
-        "kid": "1"
-    }
+    Example 2

     "payload": {
         "ds":"https://ds.example",